Salvia farinacea: Cultivation

 This plant requires full or partial sun and will grow to 18 inches or more with good soil and will attract bees, butterflies and hummingbirds.
 The plant is hardy to USDA Hardiness Zones 8–10.
-Longispicata x farinacea hybrids may be hardy to zone 7.
+Many varieties are frequently reported to be hardy to zone 7 when well sited and left to stand over winter, waiting to cut back until late winter or early spring.
+Longispicata x farinacea hybrids are often reliably hardy to zone 7.
 The plant flowers from June to frost, or as early as April for mature clumps.
 In the southern US it can make a stunning, long lived specimen as a solitary plant or en masse.
 In the temperate latitudes, it is cultivated as an annual plant and used as an ornamental plant in parks and gardens, especially in summer discounts.
 It can also be used as a cut flower.

 Several cultivars are cultivated, such as 'Blue Bedder', 'Victoria' with intense violet-blue flowers and 'Strata' with white and blue flowers.
 Crosses between S. farinacea and S. longispicata (S. longispicata × S. farinacea) are widely sold as ornamental plants, such as 'Indigo Spires' and 'Mystic Spires Blue'.